Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254) 750-8631

 for the Rangers, said, “We have

-had a productive partnership with the Texas Ranger Association
+had a partnership of service with the Texas Ranger Association

 Foundation for more than three decades.
-Together with TRAF we have preserved and published Ranger history and
+Together we have preserved and published Ranger history and

 provided educational programs on this unique heritage to